-Over the last term our careers team have been being assessed for the Careers Mark, this is a national benchmark that demonstrates that an organisation is committed to high quality careers education, information, advice and guidance.
-We are one of only 4 schools in Cambridgeshire to have received this award.
-We were rated as very good (the highest rating) and in our inspection report it was stated ‘There are no particular weaknesses that became apparent during the evidence assessment or visit.’, along with many other very positive statements.
-Thank you to everyone who has helped us achieve this, particularly Melissa and Ruth on the careers team.
+We are one of only 4 schools in Cambridgeshire to have received the Quality In Careers Standard award.
+We were rated as very good (the highest rating) and in our inspection report it was stated ‘There are no particular weaknesses that became apparent during the evidence assessment or visit’, along with many other very positive statements.

 We have a very clear careers guidance program at Cambridge Academy for Science and Technology.
 The aim of which is to ensure that all students have the information and support that they need to progress successfully when they leave us, be that for alternative sixth forms, university, apprenticeships or work.
 Our careers program is incorporated into our enhanced STEM curriculum, which also includes Challenge Projects and other STEM related activities (such as the Cambridge Science Festival).